exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 ## 1. Create an inventory from a list

-Implement a function that creates an "inventory" from a list of items.
+Implement the `create_inventory()` function that creates an "inventory" from a list of items.
 It should return a `dictionary` representing the types and amounts of the items.

 ```python
 >>> create_inventory(["coal", "wood", "wood", "diamond", "diamond", "diamond"])